d2l-ai/d2l-en/chapter_appendix/aws_install.md

 :width:`700px`
 :label:`fig_connect`

 If this is a new key, it must not be publicly viewable for SSH to work.
-Go to the folder where you store `D2L_key.pem` (*e.g.* Downloads folder) and make the key to be not publicly viewable.
+Go to the folder where you store `D2L_key.pem` (*e.g.,* Downloads folder) and make the key to be not publicly viewable.

 ```bash
 cd /Downloads  ## if D2L_key.pem is stored in Downloads folder